 In 2004, Paul Greene’s passion for acting brought him to Los Angeles.

-In November, Greene took the stage at Carnegie Hall in a performance benefitting Kate Winslet’s Golden Hat Foundation.
-Greene has worked to help find a cure for ALS (Lou Gehrig’s disease) through the creation of Art for ALS.
+Last November, Greene took the stage at Carnegie Hall in a performance benefitting Kate Winslet’s Golden Hat Foundation.
+Greene has worked to help end ALS (Lou Gehrig’s disease) through the creation of Art for ALS.

 Paul Greene lives in Los Angeles with his partner Kate and his son, Oliver.